GersonST/nasa-apod/README.md

 </p>

-This is a project that brings together API consumption knowledge through ReactJS.
-The Github API provides a lot of information that can be used for apps like this.
-The focus of the App was the training of API consumption, however it is fully functional.
+This project was one of the first ones I did to study API consumption through ReactJS projects.
+It uses the NASA API called APOD (Astronomy Picture of the Day) and basically consists of the daily record of images highlighted by NASA showing a little more of our universe.

 Here's why:
 * Training of API consumption throught ReactJS projects